Module 0: Setup, orientation and intro

 pulumi env open aws-bedrock-workshop/dev

-You should see the AWS credentials (with secret values masked) and the aws:region config.
+You should see the AWS credentials and the aws:region config.
 If you see an error, double-check that the project name is aws-bedrock-workshop and the environment name is dev.

 Step 3: Verify your setup